tarekfayyad/U.S.-bikeshare-data/README.md

 --What are the counts of each user type?<br>
 --What are the counts of gender?<br>
 --What is the earliest birth year (when the oldest person was born), most recent birth year, and most common birth year?<br>
---Ask user if he want to see rwa data?
+--Ask user if he want to see raw data?